rav2040/knck/README.md

 If `hash` matches a valid database entry, the server will respond with a `302 Found` status code, and redirect the client to the corresponding URL.

+If the provided hash is invalid (not 6 characters in length), the server will respond with `400 Bad Request`.
+If the provided hash is valid, but there is no matching database entry, the server will respond with `404 Not Found`.

 ## People

 The creator of Knck is [Stuart Kennedy](https://github.com/rav2040).